AndyCryptoDev/dex_sniper/README.md

 ## Our bot is implemented through a telegram bot.
 Using the Binance Smart Chain WSS endpoint.

-Its ready for BSC now and active testing: Polygon, Ethereum, Cronos networks.
+Its ready for BSC, Ethereum, Polygon and Cronos now.

 Requirements:  Server Ubuntu 20.04; webhooks; python3.8 with libraries web3, pytelegrambotapi, cherrypy, pysqlite3; WSS Endpoint Binance Smart Chain; SFTP file manager.